messageCollection allows you to swiftly create a chat view that includes all data. This page explains how to make a view using the collection.

 small gaps can be filled in through changelog sync.
 However, if the client app has been disconnected for a while, too big of a gap can be created.

 A gap can be created for many reasons, such as when a user has been offline for days.
 When the client app comes back online, the Chat SDK checks with Sendbird server to see if there are any new messages.
 If it detects more than 300 messages missing in the local cache compared to the remote server, the SDK determines that there is a huge gap and the

 Note: To adjust the number, contact support on the Sendbird Dashboard.

 dispose() method and a new one must be created for better performance.

 Dispose of the collection

 dispose() should be called when you need to clear the current chat view.
-For example, this can be used when the current user leaves the channel or when a new collection has to be created due to a huge gap detected by the
+This can be used when the current user leaves the channel or when a huge gap is detected by the

 onHugeGapDetected and a new collection needs to be created.